 However, short-term cost savings, such as using inexpensive materials during an office renovation or hiring the cheapest service provider, don’t necessarily save the most money for your company.
 Value engineering is focused on improving a space’s performance over time to reduce overall expenses.
 Understanding how to plan for long-term value for your space will help ensure you save money and spend efficiently.

-Engineer value in your space
+Value engineering in your space

 If you are undertaking routine maintenance such as repainting walls or undertaking a full-scale office renovation, think about how the systems you implement and the materials you choose can deliver greater value over time.